Neurotypic-ai/magus-mark/apps/vscode/README.md

 1. Open Cursor
 2. Go to the Extensions view (Ctrl+Shift+X / Cmd+Shift+X)
-3. Search for "Obsidian Magic"
+3. Search for "Magus Mark"
 4. Click "Install"

 ## Getting Started

 1. After installation, open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Type "Obsidian Magic: Add Vault" to connect to your Obsidian vault
+2. Type "Magus Mark: Add Vault" to connect to your Obsidian vault
 3. Configure your OpenAI API key in settings
 4. Open the Tag Explorer view from the Activity Bar